StanfordMSL/TrajBridge/Tools/README.rst

 Other scripts
 =============

-Here we discuss the other scripts within our Tools directory in the repository.
+Here we discuss the other scripts within our Tools/scripts directory in the repository.

 shutdown_drones.sh
 ------------------